• Skip to primary navigation

 silver platter with chocolate filled aebleskiver pancake balls

 Aebleskiver resemble regular pancakes in color and texture, but they're balls.
-And you think "how?
-How is this possible?"
+You may wonder how?
+How is this possible?
+Let me show you - you're going to love making these!

 platter of Danish aebleskiver pancake balls sprinkled with powdered sugar